tanushreec24/AgroTwin/README.md

-# 🌾 Digital Twin Farm Management System
+# 🌾 AgroTwin- A Digital Twin Farm Management System

 A modern, full-stack **Farm Management System** integrating a **Digital Twin** of the farm environment and **ML-powered predictions** to support data-driven agricultural decisions.